 Both parties had already indicated their willingness to conclude a licence agreement before proceedings began.
 But on which terms is yet to be clarified.

 “Not enough,” says Frohwitter, “we want FRAND.”
 An IPCom representative calculated in advance of the trial that the usual rate is five percent of the market value.
-This would mean Nokia would have to pay around €600 million euros per year.
-Extrapolated over a service life of 20 years, this would result in €12 billion euros.
+This would mean Nokia would have to pay around €600 million per year.
+Extrapolated over a service life of 20 years, this would result in €12 billion.

 “Completely absurd.
 Such a sum is not demanded by a market player, but by a troll,” von Meibom fumes

 “Completely absurd,” von Meibom fumes.
 “Such a sum is not demanded by a market player, but by a troll.”

 It is a serious accusation.
 Patent trolls, also known as patent sharks, are known mainly in the US.
 They are unpopular because instead of developing their own patents, so-called patent trolls acquire them with the help of investors.
 The objective of the purchase is not to use the protected technology, but to maximise profits through licence payments.

 It is precisely because patent trolls do not produce any products that they are a threat to industrial companies.
 This is because companies cannot fight back by waging war on their opponent’s products.
 Manufacturing companies often neutralise the mutual threat to each other by amassing large patent portfolios.
 But patent trolls operate outside the usual system.